Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 Collaboration-based test approaches involve the collective participation of various stakeholders in the testing process.

 <details>
-  <summary>Key Concepts:</summary>
+  <summary>Overview:</summary>

-1. **User Acceptance Testing (UAT):** This is the final phase in the testing process before the software is released for use.
+1. **User Acceptance Testing:** This is the final phase in the testing process before the software is released for use.
 The aim is to validate the software against business requirements.

 2. **Collaborative User Story Writing:** This involves the team working together to write user stories, which are descriptions of a software feature from an end-user perspective.